David-Desmaisons/ComposableAsync/README.md

 ## Usage - Example

+### Dispatchers

+1) Create a dispatcher

+2)

+3)

+Note that Composable Async library provides simplified API to create an actor.
+See below.

 ### Actor

 This library notably can be used as a way that transform POCO in actors.